About MWW Account Information Customer Service Business Services Use Water Wisely

 • Milwaukee Water Works employees on duty drive marked City of Milwaukee vehicles.

 If a property owner calls the Milwaukee Water Works Customer Service Center and asks for an investigation into high water use or other water service-related issue, the Milwaukee Water Works may send an employee to a residence or business.
 The utility also may send an employee to investigate high water use or a possible meter issue, or to replace a meter, without a customer-initiated service request.
 Again, these employees will readily show identification.
 You may contact the utility to confirm we are cold-calling in your service area.

-We are phasing in a rate adjustment approved by the Public Service Commission of Wisconsin (PSC).
+In March we complete phasing in a rate adjustment approved by the Public Service Commission of Wisconsin (PSC).
 Water use and service charges, not taxes, pay to purify and pump the water and keep infrastructure (purification plants, pumps, water mains, fire hydrants) in reliable working condition.
 A public water utility belongs to its customers.
 As a non-profit, we do not pay shareholders, but continuously reinvest in our utility.
 Since 1993, we’ve invested $441 million back into the water works.

 With the rate adjustment, a single family residential customer using 15 Ccf (11,220 gallons) per quarter (three months) saw an increase of $6.86 per quarter for a water bill of $55.07 per quarter, or $18.35 per month.
 The new rate applies to water we sell after Nov.
 1, 2014.
 One gallon of water costs one-half cent.

-What else costs you only $18.00 a month?
+What else costs only $18.00 a month?
 Milwaukee water is an excellent value.
 Including service charge, fire protection charge, and water use charge, two gallons cost one cent.